r0bs/csp-gen/README.md

 ### Allowed directive values:

-- every _domain-like_ string (needs to be more than 3 charaters long & contain at least one dot)
+- every _domain-like_ string (needs to be more than 3 characters long and contain at least one dot)
 - 'none'
 - 'report-sample'
 - 'self'